 Scientists use graphical and statistical methods to analyse patterns of data related to disease.

-Data is often displayed in a graph.
-Graphs might display trends that are not as clear when just looking at data in a table.
+Data are often displayed in a graph or chart.
+These might display trends that are not as clear when just looking at data in a table.

 Bar charts show data collected for separate groups.
 The height of the bar is proportional to the measured number or frequency.

-This table of data and bar chart show the number of deaths that could be avoided per 100 000 of the population in England and Wales in 2013 from different causes.
+This table of data and bar chart show the number of deaths that could be avoided in England and Wales in 2013 from different causes.

 Use the information in the bar chart to find out the number of deaths that could be avoided resulting from causes other than those in the table.

 Note that bar charts are sometimes displayed horizontally.